default741/drone-path-planning/README.md

 # Drone Path Planning with Dynamic Obstacles

+___Disclaimer - The whole code is written by us from scratch.
+We have only used the libraries like NumPy's and Matplotlib's documentation as a references for function's use cases.
+We did use ChatGPT for conceptual understanding of Particle Filters as we were stuck why is it not detecting obstacles.___

 ## Overview

 The goal of this project is to create a navigation system for drones that allows them to travel safely and efficiently from their starting point to their destination, even in environments that are constantly changing.
 This involves designing an intelligent algorithm that enables the drone to autonomously find its path while avoiding obstacles that might move or appear suddenly.